 For Sam Abrika, the former EMEA head of liquidity and funding risk at UBS, the decision to leave a senior banking career and enter the perilous start-up world came in a more roundabout way.
 Having always seen a gap in the market for a more efficient budgeting application, open banking regulations, and access to customer data meant that he could put his ideas into action.

 “When I was at UBS, I had to validate all liquidity, funding and cash flow forecasting models for the group,” Abrika told Finance Magnates.
 “What I saw was a disparity between banks, which have extremely complex and efficient back-end models to manage their risk and cash flow, and their retail customers, who have nothing even close to that.”

 “The average person probably isn’t going to get a set of technology as good as UBS’ anytime soon.
 But open banking regulations allow us to start developing those products.
 And by building a better user experience and ‘gamifying’ the budgeting process, I think an app like CashCoach can help people improve their money management skills.”

 Taking a cut

-On the most basic level, applications such as CashCoach, which is in the process of getting an ASIP license, will make money by acting as intermediaries.
+On the most basic level, applications such as CashCoach, which is in the process of getting an AISP license, will make money by acting as intermediaries.

 For instance, if you have saved for a holiday, a budgeting application could recommend certain destinations for you.
 Similarly, a

 company could also analyze your spending and recommend that you move to a cheaper internet provider.
-If you do make that move, the application will take a cut of the money you spend with that provider.
+If you do make that move, the application will take a cut of the money you spend with that new company.

 PISPs won’t be too different from existing payment companies, although the percentage of your money that they will take in return for facilitating transactions is likely to be smaller than existing service providers.